wyfo/scanspec/docs/tutorials/graphql-service.rst

 The 'getPoints' query makes use of this, giving users the ability to select from one or more of the following fields:

-- numFrames: the total number of frames produced by the Spec
-- returnedFrames (WIP): the number of frames returned, limited by the maxPoint argument
 - axes: a list of axes present in the Spec and its associated scan points
+- total_frames: the total number of frames produced by the Spec
+- returned_frames (WIP): the number of frames returned, limited by the maxPoint argument
+- smallest_abs_step: the smallest step between midpoints across ALL axes in the scan

-#### Within axes:
+Within axes:

 - axis: the name of the axis present in the Spec
 - lower: a list of lower bounds that are each present in a frame
 - midpoints: a list of midpoints that are each present in a frame
 - upper: a list of upper bounds that are each present in a frame
+- smallest-step: the smallest step between midpoints in this axis of the scan

-#### Within lower, middle and upper:
+Within lower, middle and upper:

 - string: returns the requested points as a human readable numpy formatted string
 - floatList: returns the requested points as a list of floats